FBI tells Whitmer kidnap jury: Ringleader set himself up on Facebook

 So a sting was set up.

 On Oct.
-8, 2020, an undercover informant picked up Fox and three co-defendants and drove them to an Ypsilanti warehouse, where the group thought they were going to make a down payment on explosives and get supplies, the agent testified.
+7, 2020, an undercover informant picked up Fox and three codefendants and drove them to an Ypsilanti warehouse, where the group thought they were going to make a down payment on explosives and get supplies, the agent testified.
 Instead, FBI agents were there waiting, and arrested them in the parking lot.

-On trial are Fox, 38, of Potterville, Daniel Harris, 24, of Lake Orion; Brandon Caserta, 33, of Canton Township, and Barry Croft, 46, of Delaware.
+On trial are Fox, 38, of Potterville; Daniel Harris, 24, of Lake Orion; Brandon Caserta, 33, of Canton, and Barry Croft, 46, of Delaware.
 All are charged with kidnapping conspiracy; three are charged with weapons of mass destruction.

 If convicted, they each face up to life in prison.